Which of the Following Is a Misconception? — How to Spot the Wrong Idea Before It Trips You Up

 4. Test Plausibility With Science

 Break the claim down into its scientific components.
-Does it align with known biology, physics, or economics?
+In practice, does it align with known biology, physics, or economics?
 If you’re not a specialist, ask yourself whether the claim contradicts any fundamental principle you know.

 Chocolate contains sugar and fat, but it also has antioxidants.
-The net effect on weight depends on total caloric balance, not the mere presence of chocolate Simple, but easy to overlook..
+The net effect on weight depends on total caloric balance, not the mere presence of chocolate Not complicated — just consistent..

 5. Consider Context and Nuance